Selling Homemade Food Products in NH - The Basics - Part Two [Fact Sheet]

 1. What must I submit with my license application?

-• Water test results for bacteria, nitrates and nitrites if using well water.
+• Written water test results for bacteria, nitrates and nitrites if using well water.
 Not required if using municipal water.

 • Water activity results for any baked goods made with banana, pumpkin, zucchini or other fruit or vegetable.